alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### breaking changes

-‘Breaking changes’ are changes to one part of your software system that may cause other parts to fail.
+'Breaking changes' are changes to one part of your software system that may cause other parts to fail.
 Do not use this term without explaining it – user research shows not all technologists immediately understand what it means.

 {% include "layouts/shared/back-to-top.njk" %}